A Probabilistic Scheme for Fully Nonlinear Nonlocal Parabolic PDEs with singular L\'evy measures: Preliminaries and features for nonlocal PDE's

 \no Then we have the following Theorem. \begin{Theorem} Let Assumption {\bf F} in hold true, and $|\mu|_1$, $|\sigma|_1<\infty$ and $\sigma$ is invertible.
 Also assume that the fully nonlinear PDE \reff{equationnl} has comparison for bounded functions.
 Then for every bounded Lipschitz function $g$, there exists a bounded function $v$ so that \b* v^h \longrightarrow v && \mbox{locally uniformly}. \e* In addition, $v$ is the unique bounded viscosity solution of problem \reff{equationnl}-\reff{terminalnl}. \end{Theorem} The proof is an straight forward implementation of the Subsection 3.2 of \cite{ftw}.

-One of the major class of fully non--linear PDEs, is the class of HJB equations which come from stochastic control problems arising in many application including finance.
-However, The non--linearity of HJB equations do not satisfies Assumption {\bf F} in general.
-Even for local PDEs of HJB type, Assumption {\bf F} is not valid, because $F$ is not uniformly Lipschitz with respect to $x$.
+One of the major class of fully nonlinear PDE's, is the class of HJB equations which come from stochastic control problems arising in many application including finance.
+However, The nonlinearity of HJB equations do not satisfies Assumption {\bf F} in general.
+Even for local PDE's of HJB type, Assumption {\bf F} is not valid, because $F$ is not uniformly Lipschitz with respect to $x$.
 In addition, when the L\'evy measure $\nu$ is an infinite L\'evy measure, there is no chance for $F$ to be uniformly Lipschitz within respect to $\psi$.
 Therefore, we need to develop another theory for HJB equations.